cbmmd42/HuntTheWampusCh17ex12/README.md

 	implementation IUserInput -- -- lastInput()

 Since I have to implement two classes I have to set up two unit tests.

+to do Major refactoring all of the classes labled as interfaces must be made into classes with pure virtual functions and then real derived classes must be made with their respective implementations